A complex system of cryolines and cold boxes will distribute the cooling power generated by the ITER cryoplant to clients throughout the installation.

 Cryogenics: the branch of physics and engineering that deals with very low temperatures that do not naturally occur on Earth.
 [The word cryo or cryos (κρύο) is Greek and means "icy cold"].

 Helium exists in a liquid form only at extremely low temperatures.
-A bath with liquid helium boiling 4.2 K at ambient pressure—and lower at decreasing pressures—provides the cold source to extract and transfer heat from the components to the cryoplant.
-Forced-flow supercritical helium circulates through ITER components to remove heat and provides the required low temperature environment.
+Baths with liquid helium (LHe) at 4.5 K and at 4.2 K (down to 3.7 K) provide the cold source to extract and transfer heat from the components to the cryoplant.
+Forced-flow supercritical helium (SHe) circulates through ITER components to remove heat and provides the required low temperature environment.

 The distribution of cooling power is accomplished through cryodistribution boxes with helium circulating pumps for the cooling of the magnets and cryopumps, and a complex system of cryogenic transfer lines—located both within the Tokamak Building, within the Cryoplant buildings, and between the two.